Arndtman/BoyoRPG/README.md

 These files CURRENTLY require PYGAME module installed and recommend python 3.x.

+There are some bugs because it is currently in development.

 Final editions will NOT require pygame OR python.

 These are not tested with any other versions of python.